 Students who participate in the PPCD special education classroom program demonstrate a need for intervention in one or more of the developmental areas (e.g. social, emotional, cognitive, communicative, and/or motor).

-- SMILE (Stories, Music, Imagination, Language, and Enrichment) is a special education speech and language program for children ages 3-5 who are not yet Kindergarten age eligible.
+- SMILE (Stories, Music, Imagination, Language, and Enrichment) is a literacy-based Intensive Speech Therapy program designed for students ages 3-5 (not yet Kindergarten age eligible).
 Initial recommendations for the SMILE program are based upon the child’s Full & Individual Evaluation (FIE) and determined by the ARD committee.
-The SMILE program meets for two hours, two days per week and is taught by a Speech-Language Pathologist.
-A continuum of services based on the child’s present levels of academic functioning and performance will be considered for students receiving SMILE classroom programming.
+Students are served through SMILE one or two days per week for one hour and 15 minutes (30 minutes of intensive speech therapy in a special ed setting and 45 minutes of inclusion services with a speech therapist in a general education preschool setting).

 - PPCD special education classes typically meet for 3 hours per day, 5 days per week with morning or afternoon sections available.
 A continuum of services based on the student’s Present Levels of Academic and Functional Performance (PLAAFP) and IEP will be considered for students receiving PPCD classroom programming.
 Students may receive a combination of any general and special education services, as determined by their ARD committee.

 - Students with disabilities who are also eligible for College Station ISD’s Head Start or PreKindergarten programs may receive a combination of inclusive and/or pull-out services, as determined by their ARD committee and based upon their individualized needs.